Eschatologue/CM_wiki/docs/chr-creation/origin/species/londoner.md

 You gain additional ways to gain Heroic Inspiration:

-**Critical**{ .inl } When a creature scores a Critical Hit against you, you gain Heroic Inspiration and regain Hit Points equal to your character level.
+**Critical**{.inl} When a creature scores a Critical Hit against you, you gain Heroic Inspiration and regain Hit Points equal to your character level.

-**Death**{ .inl } When an ally that you can see or hear drops to 0 hit points, you gain Heroic Inspiration and regain Hit Points equal to your character level.
+**Death**{.inl} When an ally that you can see or hear drops to 0 hit points, you gain Heroic Inspiration and regain Hit Points equal to your character level.

 ### Mental Resilience